 This article includes the following topics:

-Enabling sender authentication with DMARC
+Enabling sender authentication

-To enable sender authentication
+To enable this feature

 - In Zendesk Support, click the Admin icon () in the sidebar, then select Channels > Email.